GoogleChrome/web.dev/src/site/content/en/blog/lightsaber/index.md

 {% Img src="image/T4FyVKpzu4WKF1kBNvXepbi08t52/YRCKrwla0CFh3rleFYH7.png", alt="Lightsaber screenshot", width="340", height="507" %}
 </figure>

-### TL;DR
+### Summary

 How we used Polymer to create a high-performance WebGL mobile controlled Lightsaber that is modular and configurable.
-We review some of the key details of our project [https://lightsaber.withgoogle.com/](https://lightsaber.withgoogle.com/) to help you save time when creating your own next time you run into a pack of angry Stormtroopers.
+We review some key details of our project [https://lightsaber.withgoogle.com/](https://lightsaber.withgoogle.com/) to help you save time when creating your own next time you run into a pack of angry Stormtroopers.